 While attending public school in Virginia, I had many opportunities to go on field trips with my class.
 This included historical sites, museums, special events, and many other places.
 Even though we didn’t know how bad my vision was, my teachers always were great about including me, and never discouraged me from going on trips just because I had an IEP.
-Here are my tips for going on field trips with low vision- and a low amount of stress too.
+Here are my tips for going on field trips with vision impairments, including blindness and low vision- and a low amount of stress too.

 Have a familiar chaperone

 Whenever possible, my mom would chaperone field trips so that I would have a familiar person I could go to that wasn’t the teacher.
 Parents of my friends would chaperone a lot of trips too, so there was always a familiar face.